QingliangLi/d3workshop/README.md

 ```
 ![create x-axis](img/create_x_axis.png)

 In addition to the axes, we want to add gridlines to the x-axis.
+Gridlines are coded very similarly to axes.
 ```javascript
 let gridlines = d3.axisTop(x)
     .ticks(6)